Quasinormal modes of nonlocal gravity black holes: Pad e approximations

 \section{Pad\'e approximations}

-To illustrate the accuracy of the Pad\'e method, we display in Figs.~\ref{fig:Pade_scalar} and \ref{fig:Pade_gravitational} the Pad\'e approximations of the effective potential (and its derivatives) around $r=3$ for the scalar and gravitational BH perturbations, respectively.
-We observe that the Pad\'e method enables an analytical treatment the divergences around the peak radius, while ensuring a smooth match with the original solutions outside this region.
-Although the precise degree of approximation is difficult to assess due to the presence of the divergences, Pad\'e approximants have been shown to possess optimal convergence properties \cite{Capozziello:2020ctn}, guaranteeing the reliability of our final results.
+To illustrate the accuracy of the Pad\'e method, we display in Figs.~\ref{fig:Pade_scalar} and \ref{fig:Pade_gravitational} the Pad\'e approximations of the derivatives of the effective potential for scalar and gravitational BH perturbations around $r=3$, respectively.
+We observe that the Pad\'e method provides an effective analytical treatment of the numerical instabilities arising near the peak of the effective potential's derivatives, while ensuring a smooth and accurate match with the original expressions away from this region.
+Although the precise degree of approximation is difficult to assess in this context, the Pad\'e technique is known for its optimal convergence and stability properties \cite{Capozziello:2020ctn}, which support the reliability of our final results.

 \end{widetext}